quackduck/wif/README.md

 ## Usage

 ### Installing
-Build from source with `gcc -lpcap wif.c -o wif` or install with Homebrew: `brew install wif`
+Build from source with `gcc -lpcap wif.c -o wif` or install with Homebrew: `brew install quackduck/tap/wif`

 ### Running
 Wif works by putting your default interface in monitor mode.
 This requires the WiFi interface to not be connected to a network.
 This means that you must disconnect from the WiFi network you're connected to before using Wif.